adi1090x/CustomArch/README.md

 + Personally, i love eDEX-UI, So i've added it in *setup.sh*, it's optional for you.
 + Default grub is ugly and on arch linux, well it sucks, so i've configured it to sush it completely & added custom entries & a beautiful theme.
-+ Also, I tricked the AUR plymouth pkg to have this heart-beat kind to theme, so i can have it on ISO's initrd.
++ Also, I tricked the AUR plymouth pkg to have this heart-beat kinda theme, so i can have it on ISO's initrd.
 + I've made this *adapta* style lxdm theme, which looks... good, i guess, At first i configred *lightdm* with *webkit2-greeter*, but it was very slow and buggy, so i replaced it with *lxdm*. well, it's on you, you want lightdm... *Source is yours.*

 Grub|Plymouth